 Should we even be talking about how to invest for college students?

-I love questions like this, because they take us in directions that we never expect to go – and that’s usually exactly where we need to go.
-The more I got to thinking about this question, the more important I came to realize the topic is.
+I love questions like this because they take us in directions that we never expect to go – and that’s usually exactly where we need to go.
+The more I got to thinking about this question, the more important I came to realize the topic.

-It’s not always possible for college students to begin investing, particularly for those students who have no income.
-But for those who do, it’s actually a brilliant strategy on a number of fronts.
+It’s not always possible for college students to begin investing because of finances.
+The question of how to make money in college can be hard.
+But for those who choose to invest in college, it’s actually a brilliant strategy on a number of fronts.

 Why Should a College Student Invest – Why Not Wait Until After Graduation?